Boost your happy hormones the natural way

 Low levels of serotonin are linked to depression.
 Selective serotonin reuptake inhibitors (SSRIs), a commonly prescribed form of antidepressant, work by boosting serotonin levels in the brain.
 High levels of this hormone bring on feelings of euphoria and bliss — which you can replicate without medication simply by spending more time outdoors.

-“Exposure to sunlight or light therapy are great ways to up your serotonin levels,” says Ms. Gallagher.
-“If you’re affected by seasonal affective disorder during the winter months, a light therapy lamp or a move to Florida could be your best solution.”
+“Exposure to sunlight or light therapy are great ways to up your serotonin levels,” says Ms. Riley.
+“If you have seasonal affective disorder during the winter months, a light therapy lamp or a move to Florida could be your best solution.”

 Other ways to boost serotonin levels include meditation and practicing yoga on a regular basis — which will build strength, increase flexibility and improve your balance, too.